 It was an interesting night, that’s for sure, but terrifically fun.
 Somehow, I ended up being the voice for our haphazard entourage of 15 ladies, including a mother to be (water only), a bride to be (he put a ring on it yesterday), two birthday girls (yay!) and all the numerous others (sorry untitled colleagues).
 I had to order all the food, flag the waiter down on a fully-booked night, and translate the slurs, all over the All Blacks vs Argentina match blaring in the background.
 Apparently I can have quite a commanding voice.
 To top it off, the big-boss-top-dog-company-founder turned up as a surprise, the only lad amongst the lasses.
 He shuffled us all around so he could have the best view of the big screens (he could see five, from what was my previous seat!).

 The food was great and plentiful, and we chowed down on the bar classics: wood-fired pizza, buffalo wings, sticky ribs, salt and pepper calamari and chunky fries, but also balanced it out with some higher-end choices: the seafood platter, mussel pot, seared tuna salad, smoked salmon.
 It was a sharing-is-caring way of dining, which I felt brought us all together, but totally freaked out the servers: “yup, just in the middle thanks…” would be answered with a simple grimace as they tried to make room on the tiny, overflowing tables.
-Bottles of wine were being uncorked and bottles of Antipodes filled the gaps, as our boss likes to balance out his wine with sparkling water when he’s driving home.
-Shortly after the final whistle blew, concluding the game and sealing the All Black’s victory, he bid adieu and picked up our tab on his way out, #likeaboss.
-He’s a really nice, genuine, clever man, and the evening spent with him just supported that, #mybossisawesome.
+Bottles of wine were being uncorked and bottles of Antipodes filled the gaps, as our boss likes to balance out his wine with sparkling water when he's driving home.
+Shortly after the final whistle blew, concluding the game and sealing the All Black's victory, he bid adieu and may have picked up our tab on his way out, #likeaboss.

 And with food (and alcohol) comes friends, as we all bonded beyond work and started learning more about one another.
 More than drinks were being spilled, with fun facts, juicy goss and just good chat throughout the table.
 Being new to the company, I felt like I had officially settled into not only the team, but the social circle, phew!
 My colleagues were less intimidating, less old, less “people I work with” and more “people I like” and simply, “friends”.
 Barriers continued breaking as we evolved with the night, becoming wilder as the hours went on.
 Take a pic, slap on “dance like nobody’s watching” and we’d be your next meme.